Duterte's 'true' legacy is defined by extrajudicial killings and waving sovereign rights, critics say - Interaksyon

 Extrajudicial killings and ‘Oplan Tokhang’

-For critics of the chief executive, extrajudicial killings and the “Oplan Tokhang” police-led operations were two of the most glaring legacies that he has bestowed on the nation three years after assuming office.
+For critics of the chief executive, extrajudicial killings and the “Oplan Tokhang” or police-led drug operations were two of the most glaring legacies he has bestowed on the nation three years after assuming office.

 “This exhibit must be a gallery full of (scenes) of the crime photos of all the people Duterte and his death squads had killed,” a Twitter user wrote.